openshift-eng/rebasebot/README.md

 It's useful only with Golang repositories, which require a `vendor` folder with all dependencies.
 If `--update-go-modules` flag is set, then the bot will create another commit on top of the rebase, which contains changes in the `vendor` folder.

+*Note: Internally this is implemented using lifecycle hook script and is equivalent to passing `--post-rebase-hook _BUILTIN_/update_go_modules.sh` parameter.*

 ### Slack Webhook

 If you want to be notified in Slack about the status of recent rebases, you can set ``--slack-webhook` option.
 The value here is the path to a local file with the webhook url.